maxiaodong97/CarND-LaneLines-P1/writeup.md

 ##### 2. I convert the image to gray image, using helper function grayscale().
 ##### 3. I apply the gaussian_blur() helper function, using kernal size 13.
 In the test, I found this doesn't change result a lot.
 ##### 4. I apply canny edge detection using low threshold 50 and high threshold 150 suggested in the class.
 ##### 5. I select region that lane lane usually appeared.
-In real scenario, camera usually mounted in a fixed position.
-So this is a valid assumption that lane lane appears in certain area.
+In real scenario, camera usually mounted in a fixed position and road is flat.
+So this is a valid assumption that lane lane appears only in certain area.
 In my case, I picked a trapezium region as:
 ```python
     rows, cols = image.shape[:2]
     bottom_left  = [cols*0.1, rows*0.9]